-\Cref{main} is the flat cohomology version of absolute cohomological purity\footnote{In the terminology of \cite{SGA2new}*{XIV, 1.10} or \cite{SGA4.5}*{Cycle, 2.2.8}, vanishing of cohomology with supports in low cohomological degrees as in \Cref{main,abs-coh-pur-ann} goes by the name \emph{semipurity}, as opposed to \emph{purity} that would also include high cohomological degrees.
+\Cref{main} is the flat cohomology version of absolute cohomological purity\footnote{ In the terminology of \cite{SGA2new}*{expos\'{e} XIV, th\'{e}or\`{e}me 1.10} or \cite{SGA4.5}*{expos\'{e} Cycle, rappel 2.2.8}, vanishing of cohomology with supports in low cohomological degrees as in \Cref{main,abs-coh-pur-ann} goes by the name \emph{semipurity}, as opposed to \emph{purity} that would also include high cohomological degrees.
 In this article, for the sake of brevity, we do not make this distinction.} for \'{e}tale cohomology that had been conjectured by Grothendieck.
-The latter, stated in \Cref{abs-coh-pur-ann}, was proved by Gabber: first in \cite{Fuj02} by building on the $K$-theoretic approach of Thomason \cite{Tho84}, and then again in \cite{ILO14}*{XVI} in the framework of general structural results on \'{e}tale cohomology of Noetherian schemes.
+The latter, stated in \Cref{abs-coh-pur-ann}, was proved by Gabber: first in \cite{Fuj02} by building on the $K$-theoretic approach of Thomason \cite{Tho84}, and then again in \cite{ILO14}*{expos\'{e} XVI} in the framework of general structural results on \'{e}tale cohomology of Noetherian schemes.
 We give a third proof that uses perfectoid techniques to reduce to positive characteristic.\footnote{A proof that uses perfectoids was also discovered by Fujiwara.}